15 FUN & FREE THINGS TO DO IN TOWNSVILLE

 Peruse the Perc Tucker Regional Gallery

-For those passionate about the arts, don’t miss the Perc Tucker Regional Gallery on the corner of Denham and Flinders Streets.
+For those passionate about the arts, don’t miss the Perc Tucker Regional Gallery on the corner of Denham and Flinders Street.
 This heritage-listed public art gallery has a collection of over 2000 artworks.

 Walk the Townsville Heritage Trail